Smithed-MC/Docs/docs/libraries/crafter/function_tag.md

 ### Format :
-Register your recipes in the function tag like this:
+The function tag will be called, implement your recipes like this

 ```mcfunction
 execute